This basketball article was written by University of Central Florida men’s basketball video coordinator coach Jaycob Ammerman.

 “Hey coach, I hope summer workouts have gotten off to a great start for you guys.
 Can’t wait to watch your team compete this year” ….
 Etc.

-It was always about them, and never about me --- unless they asked.
+It was always about them and never about me — unless they asked.

 Know Your Role

-There is nothing that was more of a pet peeve of mine than people who don’t know their role.
+There is nothing more of a pet peeve of mine than people who don’t know their role.
 I understood mine.
 My opinion didn’t matter.
 I understood that.
 Listen to learn, instead of listening to respond.
 No matter how good your opinion is, it doesn’t beat a great question.

-I hear coaches say it all the time, “There is nothing like great questions”.
-No matter how you feel about your role, at the end of the day there is always a bigger purpose.
+I hear coaches say it all the time, “There is nothing like great questions.”
+No matter how you feel about your role, there is always a bigger purpose at the end of the day.
 Don’t let your opinion taint your reputation.
 Be humble and be a good person.

 Never Miss A Basketball Opportunity

 I learned this at a Coaching U Live Clinic when I was a D2 assistant coach.
 Coach Brendan Suhr said in the clinic, “No matter what excuse you have, never miss out on a basketball opportunity.”
-As a GA or manager, there will be plenty of basketball minds that come around the office.
+As a graduate assistant or manager, there will be plenty of basketball minds that come around the office.

 Take time to get to know them.
 Ask to show them around the campus.
 Do whatever it takes to stand out.
-Also, take time to go to clinics.
+Also, take time to go to basketball coaching clinics.
 It is not only a great environment to learn, but an even better place to create relationships.
 You never know in this business who will be the one to help land you that job.

 Separate yourself from the pack.
 Be an everyday guy.
 Be the first one in the office and the last to leave.
 Communicate with other coaches.
 Develop trust and relationships and add value.
-If you do all these things to your best of ability, you will have the possibility of making the jump to a staff position.
+If you do all these things to the best of your ability, you will have the possibility of making the jump to a staff position.